ergosteur/sounds-of-youtube/README.md

 **Thanks to https://github.com/cheshire137/sounds-of-github for the original code**

-Currently only does the Vine "Boom" sound.
+Default is the Vine "Boom" sound, but there are a few other sounds to choose from.

 Extension has been updated to Manifest v3 and changed to work for the YouTube Studio as of 2023-06-24.